 The National Pupil Database – where school census data ends up.
 Have you or your children been a pupil or student aged 2-19, since 1994?

 Your personal, identifiable and sensitive data might be among the nearly 20 million pupil records taken from schools in England since 2000 , stored and given out by the Department for Education since 2012 to third parties, including commercial organisations like data management consultancies, think tanks, and “one-man shows”, as well as charities, Fleet Street and television journalists.
-We have asked the Department for clarity on what happens to pupils from Wales school census data.

 The National Pupil Database is “one of the richest education datasets in the world” using records from every child in state education, and some independent schools.

 Our research shows that schools, children and parents don’t know this database exists.
 Schools are not told about the onward distribution of personal data to third parties from the National Pupil Database.
 This must change.

 The Department for Education must: